ArchitectSystematicTechnology/HyperNetVPNServer/README.md

 # Getting started

-Currently, you need at least two differnet remote machines for the installation process.
-The first one will run the LEAP web API, the second one runs a reverse proxy and a VPN gateway. ***In this minimal configuration the second server needs to have two IPs***.
+Currently, you need at least two different remote machines for the installation process.
+These can be bare-metal, or virtual machines (eg. KVM).
+They should have a minimal Debian Buster installation and be reachable by ssh.
+The machines should be considered to be fully managed by this framework when things have been deployed: it will modify the system-level configuration, install packages, start services, etc. However, it assumes that certain functionality is present, either managed manually or with some external mechanism: Network configuration must be externally managed; Partitions, file systems, LVs must be externally managed; SSH access and configuration must be externally managed unless you explicitly set enable_ssh=true (and add SSH keys to your admin users), in which case deployment will take over the SSH configuration.

+One of the hosts will be a reverse proxy and the VPN gateway. *** You will the need two publicly addressable IP addresses for this machine ***.
+The second machine will run the LEAP web API, its gateway selection service, and the infrastructure that provides monitoring and alerting.

+The float platform will manage DNS hostnames and Lets Encrypt certificates for all of its services it handles.
+You should pick a subdomain and delegate its DNS for the system to manage.
+For example, if your domain is `example.com`, then you could delegate, for example, the subdomain `float.example.com`.
+You would do this by adding a `NS` record for `float.example.com` that points to `ns1.float.example.com` and then an `A` record for `ns1.float.example.com` that points to the IP address you use for the reverse proxy host (note: not the gateway ip).

 You need to run the following commands ***locally on your computer*** in order to install and deploy the LEAP platfrom on the remote machines.